pixlcore/xyops/docs/hosting.md

 A few prerequisites for this setup:

 - For multi-master setups, **you must have an external storage backend**, such as NFS, S3, or S3-compatible (MinIO, etc.).
+See [Storage Engines](https://github.com/jhuckaby/pixl-server-storage#engines) for details.
 - You will need a custom domain configured and TLS certs created and ready to attach.
 - You have your xyOps configuration file customized and ready to go ([config.json](https://github.com/pixlcore/xyops/blob/main/sample_conf/config.json)) (see below).